CH-RAFAY/CH-RAFAY/README.md

 ### About

 I am a Software Engineering graduate focused on building structured, production-ready systems with clarity and long-term scalability in mind.
-My work combines practical full-stack development with disciplined system design and strong fundamentals in object-oriented programming and data structures.
+My work combines practical full-stack development with disciplined system design and strong foundations in object-oriented programming and data structures.
 I am particularly interested in backend architecture and applied machine learning systems.

----
+- Production-ready full-stack application development

-### Featured Project
+- Backend system design and scalable architecture

-**SoundTab – Audio to Guitar Tablature System**
+- Strong OOP, Data Structures, and Algorithms foundation

-An end-to-end machine learning and digital signal processing system that converts raw guitar recordings into structured music notation and optimized tablature.
+- API development using FastAPI and modern web stacks

-**Stack:** Python · FastAPI · React · MusicXML · ML Pipelines
+- Applied machine learning and ML pipeline implementation

 ---